gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_motor_tests.rst

 .. py:method:: forward(speed=1, duration=None, decrease_left=0, decrease_right=0)
 .. py:method:: backward(speed=1, duration=None, decrease_left=0, decrease_right=0)

-| Start at speed 2, increase to speed 5 then go to speed 9.
+| Start at speed 2, increase to speed 5 then go to speed 9, then slow down in short steps.
 | Test with a ``decrease_left`` of 5 (delta) and vary this manually until a straight line is achieved.

 .. code-block:: python